WebOfTrustInfo/rwot1-sf/draft-documents/satisfying-real-world-use-cases.md

 ### Use Case 4 - Starting From Zero: Refugee ###

+Despite what is sometimes assumed, an individual's identity does not necessarily derive from the state, despite the effects of practice and policy.
+Individuals may receive identity documents from the state that enable/empower them to iteract with states over the lifecycles of the identities those documents signify--in other words, identifying documents exist in a context.
+One way to "prove" an identity is to present identity documents from a state, but what happens when there isn't a functioning state to issue such documents, or an individual is kept from obtaining them?

 Yevgeni is a member of a persecuted or targeted class in his nation of citizenship and residence.
 He does not feel safe carrying identity documents with him when he flees--information asserting his grounds for asylum must bypass